plugdata-team/plugdata/Resources/Documentation/ELSE/db2lin.md

 draft: false
 ---

 [db2lin] converts amplitude values from deciBel Full Scale (dBFS) to linear.
-By default, a minimum value of -100 becomes zero - in theory, stereo is minus infinity and an argument sets another minimum dB value to correspond to minus infinity.
+By default, a minimum value of -100 becomes zero - in theory, zero is minus infinity and an argument sets another minimum dB value to correspond to minus infinity.
 Conversion expression is: amp = pow(10, dBFS / 20).